android/.github/CONTRIBUTING.md

 Contributions to this project must be accompanied by a Contributor License Agreement.
 You (or your employer) retain the copyright to your contribution;
 this simply gives us permission to use and redistribute your contributions as part of the project.
-Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.
+Head over to <https://developers.google.comto see your current agreements on file or to sign a new one.

 You generally only need to submit a CLA once, so if you've already submitted one